GET READY TO EXPLORE

 A hidden gem in the garden that is certainly worth the search, the Ampitheater Pool is home to one of the most stunning collections of water lilies in South Florida.
 The Nymphaea species of ‘Key Largo,’ ‘Star of Zanzibar,’ and ‘Queen of Siam’ are all present, as are many others.

 The grandeur of Sibley Victoria Pool is buoyed by the massive Victoria cruziana and the Victoria ‘Longwood Hybrid.’
-Though native to South America, these heat-loving plants are ideally suited to gardens in Miami.
+Though native to South America, these heat-loving tropical plants are ideally suited to gardens in Miami.
 Individuals in this group have flowers that bloom on day one, turn pink on day two, and perish on day three.

 Within the winding paths of our botanical garden lies a cool, pristine pool brimming with energetic African Cichlids and billowing aquatic plants.
 A trip to The Tropical Plant Conservatory and Rare Plant House, with its gleaming white koi puts guests right in the middle of their own miniature Miami paradise.
 We at Fairchild Tropical Botanic Garden aim to provide an environment that’s both beautiful and representative of our diverse South Florida landscape, even going so far as to create the flooring of this exhibit out of native Miami oolite!

-In this section of the garden, you will also find orchids, anthuriums, rare philodendrons, pitcher plants, and as in most gardens in Miami, lots and lots of ferns.
+In this section of the garden, you will also find orchids, anthuriums, rare philodendrons, pitcher plants, and as in most botanical gardens in Miami, lots and lots of ferns.

 Like all of the exhibits in the botanical gardens, the Butterfly Garden is also an excellent place to view seasonal blooms.
 A stunning display of tropical plants and orchids provides the backdrop for butterfly viewing, ensuring a special day for all.